Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Background

 \section{Background}

 Language models represent one of the fundamental building blocks in NLP, with their roots traced back to 1948 when Claude Shannon introduced Markov chains to model sequences of letters in English text \citep{Shannon1948-iw}.
-They were then heavily used in connection to the early research on statistical machine translation \citep{Brown1988-xb,Wilkes1994-hh} and statistical speech processing \citep{Jelinek1976-jp}.
-While these models have always been used as an integral part of broad application categories such as text classification, information retrieval, or text generation, only in recent years they found a ``life of their own’’ with widespread use and deployment.
+They were then heavily used in connection with early research on statistical machine translation \citep{Brown1988-xb,Wilkes1994-hh} and statistical speech processing \citep{Jelinek1976-jp}.
+While these models have always been an integral part of broad application categories such as text classification, information retrieval, or text generation, only in recent years have they found a ``life of their own’’ with widespread use and deployment.

-The impressive advancements we have witnessed in current ``large'' and ``very large'' language models directly result from those earlier models.
+The impressive advancements we have witnessed in current large language models (LLMs) directly result from those earlier models.
 They build on the same simple yet groundbreaking idea: given a series of previous words or characters, we can predict what will come next.
-The new large language models (LLMs) benefit from two main developments: (1) the proliferation of Web 2.0 and user-generated data, which has led to a sharp increase in the availability of data; and (2) the growth in computational capabilities through the introduction of Graphics Processing Units (GPUs).
+The new LLMs benefit from two main developments: (1) the proliferation of Web 2.0 and user-generated data, which has led to a sharp increase in the availability of data; and (2) the growth in computational capabilities through the introduction of GPUs.
 Together, these developments have facilitated the resurgence of neural networks (or deep learning) and the availability of very large training datasets for these models.

 Current LLMs have output quality comparable to human performance, with the added benefit of integrating information from enormous data sources, far surpassing what one individual can accumulate in their lifetime.
 The number of applications that benefit from using LLMs is continuously growing, with many cases where the LLMs are used to replace entire complex pipelines.
 LLMs becoming ``lucrative’’ has led to a surge in industry interest and funding, alongside a sharp increase in the number of research publications on LLMs.
-For instance, a search on Google Scholar for ``language models'' leads to 50,000 publications over the past five years, a third of the roughly 150,000 papers published during the past 25 years.